Tree root barriers for subsidence remediation

 Tree root barrier installations with hydro vacuum excavation

-The installation of the tree root barriers can be disruptive to the site.
-A mechanical excavator is normally used, as often we will be required to excavate several metres of trench to 2-3.0m depth.
+As with any landscaping, the installation of the tree root barriers can be disruptive to the site.
 For many clients it is preferable to use a ‘hydrovac’ as an alternative.
 This piece of specialist machinery uses water jets and suction to cut a narrow trench for the installation of the barrier.
 This method will ensure that any disruption from the installation if minimised and that your property is left as tidy as possible during and upon completion of an excavation.
 See figures 2-4.

 The advantages of installing a root barrier using hydro vacuum excavation are as follows: